ibm-messaging/mq-golang-jms20/openshift-app-sample/README.md

 oc apply -f ./yaml/pod-sample.yaml --as=my-service-account
 ```

-Congratulations - and happy messaging!
+Congratulations on running your MQ Golang application in OpenShift - and happy messaging!